On link diagrams that are minimal with respect to Reidemeister moves I and II: Reidemeister move III on the associated minimal diagrams

-When the monogon exists on region $A$ (automatically region $G$ becomes the special bigon), the special RIII can be expressed by applying finitely many moves RI and RII.
-See Figure~\ref{RIIIex4} for the details.
-So this case is not included in Theorem~\ref{theorem2}.
+When region $A$ is a monogon (automatically region $G$ becomes the digon), as in Figure~\ref{fig:RIII_proof_example4}, the special move RIII may be expressed by applying finitely many moves RI and RII.
+So, this case is not included in Theorem~\ref{theo:RIII_reduced}.

-The proof of when the monogon exists on a region $E$ or $H$ or $L$ is the same as the above proof and these special RIII can be expressed by applying finitely many moves RI and RII.
-Hence, every these case is not included in Theorem~\ref{theorem2}.
+The proofs of regions $E$, $H$ and $L$ being monogons are the same as the right above proof and the special moves RIII can be expressed by applying finitely many moves RI and RII.
+Hence, these cases are not included in Theorem~\ref{theo:RIII_reduced}.

-By the above proofs, we can disregard a region $A$ or $E$ or $H$ or $L$ being the monogon.
-Hence, we regard only the region $C$ or $J$ being the monogon.
+By the right above proofs, we can disregard when regions $A$, $E$, $H$ and $L$ are monogons.
+Hence, we regard only when region $C$ or $J$ is a monogon from here.

+\uline{(D-1) The cases that region C is a monogon and another region in Figure \ref{fig:RIII_special} is not a monogon.}

-Assume now that the monogon exists on region $C$ and no monogon exists on another region in Figure~\ref{RIII3}.
-The special bigon cannot exists on a region $H$ or $L$ or $B$ or $D$ or $F$ in Figure~\ref{RIII3} since the numbers or up and down informations of the crossings that these regions contain are different from the ones of the special bigon.
-When the special bigon exists on the region $G$ or $K$, the special RIII can be expressed by applying finitely many moves RI and RII.
-See the case of Figure~\ref{RIIIex4}, for the details.
-So the region which can be the special bigon here is a region $A$ or $E$ or $J$.
-Let us consider the combinations of the regions $A$ and $E$ and $J$ being the special bigons. (in other words, $A$ and $E$ and $J$ and $A J$ and $E E J$ or $E E E$ in the combinations.
-When the regions $A$ or $E$ or $A C$ or $C J$ or $J E$ or $H E$ and $H$$L$ contain are different from the ones of the special bigon.)
-In fact, every these case cannot occur since in every these case, a trivial split component appears in the local disk.
-See Figure~\ref{RIII_proof_example13}, for instance.
-In Figure~\ref{RIII_proof_example13}, we can see the trivial component is split by considering that a $3$-ball that contains only the trivial component exists.
+Assume now that region $C$ is a monogon and another region in Figure~\ref{fig:RIII_special} is not a monogon.
+Regions $H$, $L$, $B$ and $F$ in Figure~\ref{fig:RIII_special} cannot be the digons, since the assumption of region $C$ being a monogon affects the regions around region $C$, and region $D$ cannot be the digon because of the crossings appeared in the local disk.
+When region $G$ or $K$ is the digon, the special move RIII can be expressed by applying finitely many moves RI and RII.
+See Figure~\ref{fig:RIII_proof_example4}.
+So, the region which can be the digon in (D-1) is region $A$, $E$ or $J$.
+Let us consider the combinations of the regions $A$, $E$ and $J$ being the digons (in other words, $A$, $E$, $J$, $A J$, $E E J$, $E E E$ are the digons.
+When combinations $A$, $E$ and $A C$, $C J$ and $J E$ and $H E$ and $H$$L$ contain are different from the ones of the digon.)
+In fact, the cases cannot occur, since in the cases, trivial split components appear near the local disks.
+For instance, see Figure~\ref{fig:RIII_proof_example13}, where there might be a link diagram inside the dotted circle.

-Above are all cases of the move RIII.
-Note that every process appeared above which changes the move RIII into the move RIII* decreases the number of crossings.
+Above are all the cases for the move RIII.
+Note that the processes appeared above which change moves RIII into moves RIII* always decrease the numbers of crossings.